 - Working therapeutically with people on the Autism Spectrum

-- Working therapeutically with victims of sexual abuse and sexual violence
+- Working therapeutically with survivors of sexual abuse and sexual violence

 - Working with addictions (drugs, alcohol)

-I also have experience in working with LGBTQ people and transgender clients specifically.
+I am also experienced in working with LGBTQIA+ people and transgender/genderfluid people specifically.

-Usually in short-term work I draw on CBT techniques and practices such as relaxation and mindfulness.
-Short-term therapy focuses on finding practical solutions for your problems; it may include learning stress management tools or a focused exploration of the topic that bothers you.
+Usually in short-term work I draw on CBT techniques and practices such as relaxation exercises and mindfulness.
+Short-term therapy focuses on finding practical solutions for your problems; it may include learning stress management techniques or a focused exploration of the topic that bothers you.

 Long-term or open-ended therapy is best if you are not sure about the root of your problems, or if there are many things you may wish to look at.
 My approach to working in long-term therapy relies mainly on psychodynamic theories; meaning that I believe our early experiences (such as those encountered during our childhood and adolescence) have a significant impact on us.